Preparing for independence

 The Aftercare Benefits Initiative is for previous Crown Wards age 21-25; not eligible for other health coverage and were a youth in CAS care (Crown Ward).
-You may qualify for these benefits: Prescription Drugs, Dental, Vision, Extended Health, Counselling and other life skills supports, including career coaching, financial planning, legal advice and more.
-Eligible youth can access ABI through their website, listed below, or call 1-800-718-1797 for further information.
+You may qualify for these benefits: prescription drugs, dental, vision, counselling and other life skills supports, including career coaching, financial planning, legal advice and more.
+Eligible youth can access ABI: Aftercare Benefits or 800-718-1797.

 Ontario Child Benefit Equivalent (OCBE)

 Durham CAS allocates OCBE funds for the purpose of Activities Program and Savings Program.
 Activities Program is intended to support children and youth in care, up to age 18, in achieving the following outcomes.